KiranCS-17/RESET-RESTORE-NF/README.md

 The old HSS can also indicate the topology of available HSS pools using topoplogyURI the topology resource can be stored in UDSF or (N)UDR.
 HSS can explictly generate Cx-PPR and Sh-PNR to provide this restoration indication to CSCF and TAS.
-This provides smooth transition from diamter based HSS to SBI based HSS for eIMS at real time.
+This provides smooth transition from diameter based HSS to SBI based HSS for eIMS at real time.

 **Explicit trigger of data sync by CSCF based on indication of HSS Reset**
 --------------------------------------------------------------------------------